Justia Badge

 Is diversion an option for professionals?

 In eligible cases, diversion or other alternative resolutions may be available and can preserve licensing outcomes.
+Some plea deals may hurt licensure; however, diversion may offer an appropriate remedy to protecting your professional license.
 We’ll evaluate all programs and local practices for your county.

 I’m a doctor/dentist—could an allegation impact my hospital privileges or NPDB profile?